amirsharapov/model-connect/README.md

 ModelConnect is a library that enables users to connect their dataclass models with other libraries without writing additional boilerplate code.

-Our goals and how we plan to achieve them:
+ModelConnect goals and how it achieves them:

 - Simplicity
     - Fluent API